 - Promenade des Anglais – A very popular location that is always lively.
 There are always tourists relaxing along the shore, people rollerblading, biking, walking, and jogging.
-Vendors are in the background selling the days fresh baked crepes and best of all there are nice restaurants on the beach.
+Vendors are in the background selling the day’s fresh-made crepes and, best of all, there are nice restaurants on the beach.
 You can pay to lounge while they bring you food and drink.

 - Visit the Cours Saleya Flower Market – Nice is known for all of its beautiful flowers so this is a market you can’t miss.
-The market is lined with cafes, shops, and isles and isles of fresh flowers.
-It is open six days a week except on Monday.
-On Monday, there is a flea and antique market in its place.
+The market is lined with cafes, shops, and aisles and aisles of fresh flowers.
+It is open six days a week, with the exception of Monday, when there is a flea and antique market in its place.

 - Matisse Museum – An innovative museum showcasing the works of Henri Matisse.
-He spent a lot of time in this region and painted many nature scenes.
-Matisse was a very important impressionist artist and if you like impressionist art, this museum is a must see.
+Matisse spent a lot of time in this region and painted many nature scenes.
+He was a very important impressionist artist and if you like impressionist art, this museum is a must see.
 You can also buy prints of the artist’s work.